 Enter the destination URL

-(WordPress Insert/edit link editor)
+(Insert/edit link editor)

-This feature allows you to insert internal links.
-Start typing a word or keyword phrase related to the page or post you want to hyperlink in the Search box.
+This is the feature that lets you insert internal links into your content.
+Type a word or keyword phrase related to the title of the post or page you want to hyperlink in the Search field.
 WordPress will automatically retrieve pages and posts containing those words …

-(Link to posts or pages)
+(Link to pages or posts)

-Note that the ability to open linked content in a new window or tab can be used for both internal and external links …
+Note that the ability to open links in a new window can be used in both internal and external links …

-Congratulations … you have created an internal link to content in other pages or posts …
+Congratulations … you have created an internal link to your content …

 WordPress Automatically Detects Broken Links